aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Surrounding a sequence with `|` will return the length (cardinality) of a sequence.
 So |arn.partition| is simply the length of the string.

-Go back and take a look at our specification.
+Go back and take a look at our report.
 Does this seem to capture most of what the specification says makes a valid AWS KMS ARN?

 ## Step 5